 Laura Ferrarello is a Design Researcher and Academic.
 She teaches at the EPFL Doctoral School the course “The Practice of Ethics in Engineering Research and Practice.
 Her work explores how design can foster dialogue between technology, society, and the environment, with a focus on ethics, governance, and complexity.
 Previously, she led the Master in Design Research at the Royal College of Art.
 Laura’s practice uses design as a tool for systemic change, promoting ethical innovation through dialogue and interdisciplinary collaboration.

-Teresa Almeida is an Invited Associate Professor at Técnico University of Lisbon and a member of the DCentral Lab.
+Teresa Almeida is an Assistant Professor at Técnico University of Lisbon and a research member at the Interactive Technologies Institute/LARSyS.
 Her interdisciplinary, design-led research explores human-data interaction and social justice informatics, with a focus on intimate data and marginalised communities.
 Drawing from human-computer interaction (HCI), feminist social and technology studies (STS), and craft-based practices, she creates interventions that blend materiality, interaction, and technology to reimagine inclusive futures.

-Paulina Yurmane is a Wellcome Research Fellow, designer, and lecturer at Central Saint Martins in London.
-Her work explores how we live with technology in everyday life, focusing on care, family, and ambivalence.
-She leads Maternal Machines, a Wellcome-funded project investigating future imaginaries of maternal and infant care.
+Paulina Yurmane is a Research Fellow, designer and lecturer at Central Saint Martins in London.
+She is the recipient of a Wellcome research grant for her 4-year long project Maternal Machines: Design Speculations about Fantasies of Care, which investigates future imaginaries of maternal and infant care and looks to identify opportunities for wellbeing.
 Her research blends critical design with speculative methods to question and reimagine our relationships with technology.
+Her work often critically explores how we live with design and technology in everyday life.

 June 4th, 2025